nullpo-head/winsomnia-ssh/README.md

 As long as the shell session in WSL that launched `winsomnia-ssh` is active, it will prevent Windows from going to sleep.
 It does nothing when your session is not in a ssh session, so you can just add the line above to your `.bashrc`.

-Please note that the detection of ssh sessions assumes that your `sshd` is `sshd` of Linux (WSL2).
+Please note that the detection of ssh sessions assumes that your `sshd` is `sshd` of Linux (WSL).
-For your reference, here is an example tutorial of how to set up an ssh server in WSL2.
+For your reference, here is an example tutorial of how to set up an ssh server in WSL.
 [How to SSH into WSL2 on Windows 10 from an external machine - Scott Hanselman's Blog](https://www.hanselman.com/blog/how-to-ssh-into-wsl2-on-windows-10-from-an-external-machine).
-The reference says that `DO NOT DO THE INSTRUCTIONS IN THIS POST` because it is simpler to use the native OpenSSH service of Windows, but `winsomnia-ssh` depends on Linux `sshd`, so please follow the instruction.
+Scott's article recommends that `DO NOT DO THE INSTRUCTIONS IN THIS POST` because it is simpler to use the native OpenSSH service of Windows.
+However, `winsomnia-ssh` depends on Linux `sshd`, so please follow the instruction.
 Personally, I recommend you to set up a ssh server and port forwardings in WSL2 instead of Windows, because it is more flexible when you want to have more Linux services in the future.

 ### Manually prevent sleep for a while by CLI